SpamScope/spamscope/README.md

  - [Apache Storm Concepts](http://storm.apache.org/releases/1.2.1/Concepts.html)
  - [Streamparse Quickstart](http://streamparse.readthedocs.io/en/stable/quickstart.html)

-In general the first step is start Apache Storm, then you can run the topologies.
+In general the first step is run Apache Storm, then you can run the topologies on it.
 SpamScope has some topologies in [topologies folder](./topologies/), but you can make others topologies.

 ![Schema topology](docs/images/schema_topology.png?raw=true "Schema topology")